Cozonac Recipe (VIDEO)

 • Bake for 48-50 minutes until deep brown.
 It is normal for the sides of the loaf to crack during the baking process.
 Do not under-bake due to dark color but also do not over-bake as it will continue to bake when removed from the oven!
 Leave in the pan for 15 minutes before removing to cool on a baking rack.

-Note: Just like my Brown Butter Banana Bread Recipe, I like to alternate the loaves cooling on their sides so the center doesn't sink in.
+Note: Just like my banana bread recipes, I like to alternate the loaves cooling on their sides so the center doesn't sink in.
 See photo for reference!

 Cozonac Babka laying on its side on cooling rack.